Bieber wins MVP, Cleveland shines in All-Star Game | New Country 923

 “Kind of stepped off the back of the mound after one of the pitches and wasn’t totally able to look up and see everything, just because there was so much going on, but I heard everything and really soaked it all in,” Bieber said.
 “I can’t really thank the fans enough for creating that moment for me and making it really special.”

-While Bieber’s unexpected MVP put a perfect cap on Cleveland’s magical night, Carrasco’s appearance served as the most poignant moment.
+While Bieber’s unexpected MVP put a perfect cap on Cleveland’s magical night — in fact, he donated his hat to the Hall of Fame — Carrasco’s appearance served as the most poignant moment.

 The 32-year-old was recently diagnosed with chronic myeloid leukemia, and during Major League Baseball’s “Stand Up to Cancer” campaign, Carrasco stood in the third-base coach’s box, flanked by his teammates and Indians manager Terry Francona.